 You can take out a loan from your policy using the cash value in the policy as collateral.
 The loan will charge you a predetermined rate of interest and if you take out too much money, the policy can lapse.

 Many policyholders prefer this option because there are no underwriting requirements for this type of loan.
 The borrower is essentially borrowing from him or herself.

 In many cases, the loan does not have to be repaid, although the policy’s face value will be reduced by the amount of any outstanding unpaid loans.

 Both direct withdrawals and policy loans can be exercised as needed without taking the entire cash value in one go.

 Many people use life insurance as a form of supplemental income during their retirement years.
 A cash value insurance policy can be an excellent resource to draw from if all you need is a boost in your monthly income.
 This is true regardless of what type of permanent life insurance product you have.

 It could be a whole life insurance policy, a universal life insurance policy or a variable universal life insurance policy.
 But note that term life insurance cannot be used in this manner because it has no cash value component.

 The Life Settlement Solution

-Instead of cashing in your policy or taking out a loan, you can simply sell your policy to a qualified buyer who will leave you as the insured on the policy and name itself as the new beneficiary.
-It will then assume the responsibility of paying the policy’s premiums from then on.
-The buyer will then collect the death benefit upon the death of the insured, and the seller (you) will be paid a substantial amount of money up front.
-In many cases, this can be at least two to three times the entire amount of cash value in the policy.
-And in many cases, you can get your money in less than a week.
+Instead of cashing in your policy or taking out a loan, you simply sell your policy to a qualified buyer who will leave you as the insured on the policy and name itself as the new beneficiary.
+The buyer will then assume the responsibility of paying the policy’s premiums from that point forward.

 Life insurance can be an important source of supplemental income on both a monthly and a lump-sum basis when you retire.
 Consult your financial advisor or life insurance agent for more information on how you can best access the cash value in your life insurance policy.